-These play sparklers have a lovely crackling sound to them too that makes the firework experience all the more life-like!
-I think they’re a great way for children to re-enact and play make-believe firework celebrations all year round.
+This easy sparkler firework craft idea is a great way for children to re-enact and play make-believe firework celebrations all year round.

 How To Make A Homemade Firework Toy

 There is no right or wrong, it’s really just a matter of personal choice.
-Maybe you could make a few and try different lengths for each one?
+Maybe you could make a few different sparkler crafts and try different lengths for each one?

-- From the open end cut strips towards the fold being careful not to actually cut through the fold itself.
+3 – From the open end, cut strips towards the fold being careful not to actually cut through the fold itself.
 Continue cutting strips all along the length of the sheets of cellophane and foil.
 This is great scissor practice.

 If you don’t like the look of the sticky tape you could use glue.
 I prefer to use sticky tape because I find that often children want to play with their firework craft straight away and don’t want to have to wait for glue to dry before they can start whizz, bang, popping!

-- Continue rolling until all of the cellophane and foil is tightly wrapped and stuck around the end of the straw.
+5 – Continue rolling until all of the cellophane and foil is tightly wrapped and stuck around the end of the straw.

-- Gently open out all the individual layered strips to give a wonderful pom-pom like head to your homemade firework sparkler toy.
+6 – Gently open out all the individual layered strips to give a wonderful pom-pom like head to your homemade firework sparkler toy.

-Children will love the gentle crackling sound the tin foil makes when they shake and whizz-pop their toy sparklers around, it helps make them seem quite real!
+Children will love the gentle crackling sound that the tin foil makes when they shake and whizz-pop their toy sparklers around, it helps make them seem quite real!